Fast Objective & Duality Gap Convergence for Non-Convex Strongly-Concave Min-Max Problems with PL Condition: Algorithms and Objective Gap Convergence

-Note that the above result is achieved by analysis based on a novel Lyapunov function that consists of the primal objective gap $P(x_0^k) - P(x_*)$ and the duality gap of the proximal function $f_k(x, y)$.
-As a result, we can induce the convergence of duality gap of the original problem under Assumption~\ref{ass4}.
+The above result is achieved by analysis based on a novel Lyapunov function that consists of the primal objective gap $P(x_0^k) - P(x_*)$ and the duality gap of the proximal function $f_k(x, y)$.
+As a result, we can induce the convergence of duality gap in next section of the original problem with some extra assumptions.

+The convergence results of using SGDA update are similar to the results presented above except that $\sigma^2$ is replaced by the upper bound $B^2$ of stochastic gradients, i.e., there exists $B>0$ such that $\E[\|\nabla_x f(x, y; \xi)\|^2]\leq B^2$ and $\E[\|\nabla_y f(x, y; \xi)\|^2]\leq B^2$.
+This is a more restrictive assumption but holds in many practical applications~\citep{JMLR:v15:hazan14a,duchi2011adaptive}.